 - No Obligations of Aeris to End Users.
-You agree that we and our Service Providers have no contractual relationship with or any obligations to your End Users for operation of any of your Devices or Your Services.
+You agree that we and our Service Providers have no contractual relationship with or any obligations to your End Users for operation of any of Customer Devices or Customer Services.
 Unless we have specifically agreed otherwise, you will have the sole responsibility to provide first line support to your End Users.
-You agree that your End Users will have no direct claim against us or our Service Providers of any kind, including (i) claims for injury or death, or (ii) any liability arising out of any use or failure of your Devices, Your Applications or Your Services, even if this failure is due to a failure of the Aeris Services.
+You agree that your End Users will have no direct claim against us or our Service Providers of any kind, including (i) claims for injury or death, or (ii) any liability arising out of any use or failure of Customer Devices, Customer Applications or Customer Services, even if this failure is due to a failure of the Aeris Services.
 You will not make any promises or representations to any End Users inconsistent with these Terms, any Services Agreement or any other terms applicable to the Aeris Services you use.

-- No Liability of Carrier Partners.
-You agree that the Carrier Partners have no contractual relationship with or any obligations to you or any of your End Users, and that you and your End Users will have no claim under any legal theory against any Carrier Partner for any use of or failure of the Aeris Services or any damage, including death or personal injury, arising out of such use or failure.
+- No Liability of Wireless Provider Partners.
+You acknowledge and agree that the Wireless Provider Partners require, in our contracts with them, that we inform you and obtain your agreement that they have no direct or indirect contractual relationship with or any obligations to you or any of your End Users, and that you and your End Users will have no claim under any legal theory against any Wireless Provider Partner for any use of or failure of the Aeris Services or any damage, including death or personal injury, arising out of such use or failure.

 - Malicious Code.
 We will follow commercial best practices in our industry to mitigate the risk that any Aeris Service, Mobile App or Web Service contains any Malicious Code, including scanning all code prior to deployment to production.
 If at any time we discover any Malicious Code in an Aeris Service, Mobile App or any Web Services that we do (or should) reasonably expect to have a material adverse effect upon you, or any of your End Users, we will remove it as quickly as possible.

 - Disclaimer of Warranties.
-Except as we may specifically agree in a Services Agreement, we disclaim all warranties with respect to the Aeris Services, whether express or implied, including any implied warranties of merchantability, satisfactory quality, fitness for a particular purpose, non-infringement or quiet enjoyment, as well as any warranties arising by law, out of course of dealing or by usage of trade.
-The Aeris Services are provided “as is”.
-We do not provide any warranty that the Aeris Services will perform in accordance with their specifications or that operation of the Aeris Services will be error-free or will be available at all times.
-You agree that your sole and exclusive remedy for any failure by us to provide the Aeris Services in conformance with their applicable specifications is to use the Support Services or to terminate the Services Agreement.
-If we certify any Devices or any of Your Services or Your Applications, such certification would not constitute a warranty or representation by us, either express or implied, concerning the suitability, durability, fitness for use, merchantability, condition or quality of the Aeris Services or any of your Devices or Applications or Your Services.
+Except as we may specifically agree in a Services Agreement, we disclaim all other warranties with respect to the Aeris Services or any related products provided to you, including SIM Cards, whether express or implied, including any implied warranties of merchantability, satisfactory quality, fitness for a particular purpose, non-infringement or quiet enjoyment, as well as any warranties arising by law, out of course of dealing or by usage of trade.
+If we certify any Devices or any Customer Services or Customer Applications, such certification would not constitute a warranty or representation by us, either express or implied, that there are no errors or defects in any Customer Devices or Customer Services or concerning the suitability, durability, fitness for use, merchantability, condition or quality of the Aeris Services or any of Customer Devices, Customer Applications or Customer Services.

 - Indemnification Obligations

 - Aeris Obligations Regarding Intellectual Property Claims.
-We agree that we will, at our own expense, defend you and your Representatives against any claim made against you by a third party alleging that the Aeris Services infringe the Intellectual Property rights of a third party and pay all damages and costs finally awarded against you because of the claim, including reasonable attorney’s fees, and/or all amounts payable by you in connection with a settlement made in compliance with Section 10(d).
-We will have no obligation to indemnify you under this subsection (a) to the extent that the alleged infringement involves any patents issued by any country other than the United States or is caused by (i) any modification of the Aeris Services by any person that is not approved by us, (ii) any combination of the Aeris Services with any program, data, product, device or service not specified by us as required for use of the Aeris Services if such infringement claim would have been avoided by use of the Aeris Services alone, or (iii) any trademark infringement involving any marking or branding not applied at our sole discretion and direction.
+We agree that we will, at our own expense, defend you and your Representatives against any claim made against any of you by a third party alleging that your use of the Aeris Services infringes the Intellectual Property rights of a third party and pay all damages and costs finally awarded against any of you because of the claim, including reasonable attorney’s fees, and/or all amounts payable by any of you in connection with a settlement made in compliance with Section 10(d).
+We will have no obligation to indemnify any of you under this subsection (a) to the extent that the alleged infringement (i) involves any patents issued by any country other than the United States, or (ii) is caused by (A) any modification of the Aeris Services by any person that is not approved by us, (B) any combination of the Aeris Services with any program, data, product, device or service not specified by us as required for use of the Aeris Services if such infringement claim would have been avoided by use of the Aeris Services alone, or (C) any trademark infringement involving any marking or branding not applied at our sole discretion and direction.